-- Completed Master of Divinity, Master of Theological Studies, Masters of Counseling, or Masters degree in a related field from a regionally accredited college, university, or seminary.
+- Completed Master of Divinity, Master of Theological Studies, Masters of Counseling, or Masters degree in a related field from an institutionally accredited and endorsed by CHEA college, university, or seminary.

-- Completed bachelor’s degree from a regionally accredited college or university.
+- Completed bachelor’s degree from an institutionally accredited and endorsed by CHEA college or university.

 - Preferred cumulative GPA of 3.0 on a 4.0 scale.